Transphobia: Research

 According to a 2022 meta-analysis by Hailey A. Hatch and colleagues, a range of underlying factors contribute to transphobia.
 They found that the strongest predictor for transphobic attitudes were a person's corresponding attitudes towards lesbian, gay, or bisexual people, i.e., homophobia was strongly associated with transphobia.
 However, other factors were also statistically significant, including individual differences such as aggressiveness, gender role beliefs, demographics, and gender essentialism.

-Rad et al. (2019) published a study they said had implications for understanding transphobia.
-Rad and colleagues surveyed a sample of 1323 American adults, asking them to identify the gender of transgender people who medically transitioned.
-Biological changes resulted in the target being more identified with their self-identified gender than their birth-assigned gender.
-Moreover, compared to male test subjects, female test subjects were more likely to identify the targets as their self-identified gender.
-This gender difference was larger in younger, more liberal, and less religious non-Midwestern respondents.
+Rad et al. (2019) surveyed a sample of 1323 American adults, asking them to identify the gender of medically transitioned individuals.
+Biological changes resulted in identification more frequently aligning with self-identified gender than birth-assigned gender.
+Moreover, female surveyees were more likely to identify subjects by their self-identified gender.
+This difference was more pronounced in younger, more liberal, and less religious non-Midwestern respondents.
 The authors further showed that gender category beliefs (ratings of the transgender person's post-transition gender identity) were strongly associated with attitudes and feelings of warmth towards transgender people.
 However, gender category beliefs performed better in predicting bathroom policy preferences compared to feelings in unseen data, indicating that beliefs about what gender is and how it is determined are significantly linked to transphobia and support for anti-transgender policies.
 The authors argue that this pattern is consistent with theories that transphobia is rooted in a hierarchical social classification system where low-status groups (e.g., females) view the hierarchy in less essentialist ways than high-status groups (e.g., males).